Dao-AILab/flash-attention/README.md

     window_size: (left, right).
 If not (-1, -1), implements sliding window local attention.
     alibi_slopes: (nheads,) or (batch_size, nheads), fp32.
 A bias of (-alibi_slope * |i - j|) is added to
         the attention score of query i and key j.
+    deterministic: bool.
+Whether to use the deterministic implementation of the backward pass, which is slightly slower and uses more memory.
+The forward pass is always deterministic.
 Return:
     out: (batch_size, seqlen, nheads, headdim).
 """